Makarora/Makarore Wilkin/Otanenui Braided River – An Underestimated Biodiversity Hotspot

 For further details ABT’s 2017/2018 Makarora braided river bird surveys are available here

 The initial installation of ABT’s invasive mammal predator control strategy commenced on the Makarora River early April 2018.
 Further details can be found on the news page.
 The trapping results from April 2018 – August 2018 are found below.
-Indicating rapid uptake by invasive predators.
+Indicating rapid uptake by invasive predators such as stoat and hedgehog.

 The Aspiring Biodiversity Trust are proud to be working in collaboration with BRaid the national Braided River Aid and Conservation Network.
 BRaid initially met with ABT on site to film a promotional video for the Makarora/ Wilkin River (July 2017) to the delta at Lake Wanaka.
 Three years later ABT were invited to present at the 2020 BRaid Symposium (Lincoln University) – Advances and Emerging Issues in Managing Braided River Ecosystems.